 Around a series of winding paths, parks and venues — including boulder scrambles, verdant hills and a 700-seat amphitheatre — landscape architect Signe Nielsen of MNLA has curated a lush assortment of trees, shrubs, grasses and perennials.
 Another notable achievement: Engineering firm Arup allowed for the perfectly calibrated position of plantings by providing weight limits for each six-metre-diameter “pot.”

 As a public space, Little Island follows in the footsteps of the High Line.
 It wrests more area for the inhabitants of one of the world’s densest cities and is sure to be a delight for tourists.
 But is it disconnected from actual New Yorkers?
-If the design is perfectly controlled, remaining faithful to those first renderings, the experience is just as preordained: No dogs, bikes or scooters are allowed (exceptions are made for canines assisting patrons, as well as for other mobility aids), a reservation is required for entry after noon, and entrance and egress routes are via two walkways.
+If the design is perfectly controlled, remaining faithful to those first renderings, the experience is just as preordained: No dogs, bikes or scooters are allowed (exceptions are made for canines assisting patrons, as well as for other mobility aids), and a reservation is required for entry afternoon, and entrance and egress routes are via two walkways.

 Still, like the High Line — without which much of what is being built on Manhattan’s West Side might never have been realized (including Lantern House, another recently finished Heatherwick project) — Little Island has charms that even locals will perhaps warm to with time.
 “For me, the success of the pier is judged by the public’s use, how they engage with it and how they view it,” Cash adds.
-“We’ll need to look at that in the years to come to ask: Is it well loved?
+“We’ll need to look at that in the years to come to ask: Is it well-loved?
 Is it used?
 Have people enjoyed their time there?
-Has it given them retreat from the city?
+Has it given them a retreat from the city?
 If the answer is yes, that’s all we — as a design studio — can look to achieve.”

 Thomas Heatherwick’s new public park is a staggering technical feat.
 Will it be a longterm success?